 Need information or have questions about our products, services, training, or pricing?
 We are here to help.
 Please fill out this form or view our office locations for regional phone contacts.

 The RMS Division of Mirion Technologies is specialized in the field of nuclear radiation measurement for more than 60 years.
-The division incorporates the internationally recognized brands: MGP Instruments, Canberra and MGPI-H&B and develops, produces, qualifies and markets the most comprehensive range of electronic instruments and equipment for nuclear radiation monitoring and neutron flux surveillance from single channels to complete systems, fixed or portable, up to class 1E with full seismic qualification, standard or custom-design.
+The division incorporates the internationally recognized brands: MGP Instruments, Canberra, MGPI-H&B and Premium Analyse and develops, produces, qualifies and markets the most comprehensive range of electronic instruments and equipment for nuclear radiation monitoring and neutron flux surveillance from single channels to complete systems, fixed or portable, up to class 1E with full seismic qualification, standard or custom-design.

 2016 - Merging of Mirion Technologies and Canberra groups, and integration of the CAMSYS and SafePoint product lines into the RMS portfolio

 2011 - Opening of the Shanghai Office: Mirion Commercial (Beijing) Co., Ltd. Shanghai Jiangchang Commercial Branch

 2009 - MGP Instruments SA, MGP Instruments GmbH and MGP Instruments Inc. became Mirion Technologies (MGPI) SA, Mirion Technologies (MGPI H&B) GmbH and Mirion Technologies (MGPI), Inc. respectively.